surniaulula/wpsso/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 3.52.1-dev.1 (2018/02/03)**
+**Version 3.52.1-dev.2 (2018/02/04)**

 * *New Features*
 	* None
 * *Improvements*
-	* Added an "Edit" link to the "Robots" option in the post Publish metabox to show the checkboxes only when required.
+	* Added an "Edit" link to the "Robots" option in the post Publish metabox to show the checkboxes only when desired.
 * *Bugfixes*
 	* None
 * *Developer Notes*